gumtreeuk/technical-assignment-qa/README.md

-# Quality Assurance – Gumtree Technical Test
+# Technical Assignment for Quality Assurance

 ## What we are looking for:
 ### Coding tasks: